AndyCubico/RPG_Progression/docs/index.md

 ## Character balance

-We will begin with the base stats of our main character Squell:
+This will be the base stats of our main character Squell at level 20:

 ```js
 Strength: 50